adouche/adouche.github.io/docs/corrected/KERNEL.md

 **_Disclaimer:_**<br>
 *This guide is not for the faint of heart!
-It assumes that you have an idea what a statically linked kernel is and know how to build it for your hardware in some source-based distro.*
+It assumes that you have an idea of what a statically linked kernel is and know how to build it for your hardware in some source-based distro.*

 ---